 The named proxies will vote your shares according to your directions.
-If you sign and return your proxy but do not make any of the selections, the named proxies will vote your shares: (i) FOR the election of the six nominees for director as set forth in this Proxy Statement, (ii) FOR the proposed amendment to the Company's amended and restated certificate of formation to (A) increase the amount of authorized shares of common stock, \$0.01 par value per share ("Common Stock") from 120,000,000 shares to 160,000,000 shares and (B) increase the total number of shares of capital stock that the Company is authorized to issue to reflect such increase in the Company's authorized common stock (the "Proposed Amendment"), (iii) FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in this Proxy Statement and (iv) FOR the ratification of KPMG LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2017.
-The proxy may be revoked at any time before it is exercised by filing with the Company a written revocation addressed to the Corporate Secretary, by executing a proxy bearing a later date or by attending the Annual Meeting and voting in person.
+If you sign and return your proxy but do not make any of the selections, the named proxies will vote your shares: (i) FOR the election of the five nominees for director as set forth in this Proxy Statement, (ii) FOR the approval, on an advisory basis, of the compensation of the Company's named executive officers as disclosed in this Proxy Statement, (iii) for future advisory votes on executive compensation (the "Frequency Vote") to occur EVERY YEAR and (iv) FOR the ratification of KPMG LLP as the independent registered public accounting firm of the Company for the year ending December 31, 2018.
+Your proxy may be revoked at any time before it is exercised by filing with the Company a written revocation addressed to the Corporate Secretary, by executing a proxy bearing a later date or by attending the Annual Meeting and voting in person.